Combinacijus/DS213_ECHO/README.md

 | FPGA | 0x08070000 | 0x0D800 |
 | LOGO | 0x0807D800 | 8310    |

-## Firmware Update Procedure
+## (Legacy) Firmware Update Procedure

+Full update procedure in case a speedy version below doesn't work

-1. Enter DS213 DFU mode.
+1. Enter DS213 DFU mode (turn power on while holding K1 Play/Pause button)
 2. Copy FPGA_CFG.ADR to DFU disk, Then the DFU disk will restart.
 3. Copy STMU_213_018.bin to DFU disk, Then the DFU disk will restart.
 4. Copy DS213_ECHO_v20.12.25.hex to DFU disk.
 5. Restart DS213.

-There are no address information in the .bin file, so we put a .ADR file to DFU disk to setup the firmware start address.
-That's what step 2 did.
+There are no address information in the .bin file, so we put a .ADR file to DFU disk to setup the firmware start addressThat's what step 2 did.
 However, the .hex file contains address information, we don't need a .ADR file.
 If your DS213 is using the official latest firmware, the FPGA is latest 018 version, you can omit step 2 and 3.

+## Speedy Firmware Update Procedure
+1. Prep: Have file explorer open and `DS213_ECHO.hex` in view and USB connected
+2. Build: `make`
+3. Enter DFU: Hold K1 Play/Pause button and turn off and on
+4. Drag `DS213_ECHO.hex` to newly opened window
+5. Off & On at the moment copy window disappears (no need to wait any longer)

+## Hardware and Trivia

+- STM32F103VET6 32 bit ARM Cortex-M3 72MHz
+- No FPU
+- 512KB FLASH, 64KB RAM
+- 8 MB memory for waveform data and images
+- Internal 1000 mAh Lithium battery
+- 2.8" Full Color TFT LCD
+- 400x240 resolution
+- 360x200 area for waveform (other area taken by menus)
+- 12x8 grid | dx: 30px/div | dy: 25px/div